-Standing tall at 22,000 feet, Mount Kailash, known to be the abode of Lord Shiva, is one of the world’s most revered holy places.
+Standing tall at 22,000 feet, Mount Kailash—known to be the abode of Lord Shiva—is one of the world’s most revered holy places.
 A peak in the Kailash range, Mount Kailash is a part of the Transhimalaya in Tibet.
-Courtesy its high altitude and remote location in western Tibet, only a few thousand pilgrims are able to do the Kailash Mansarova Yatra every year.
+Courtesy its high altitude and remote location in western Tibet, only a few thousand pilgrims are able to do the Kailash Mansarovar Yatra every year.

 The Kailash Mansarovar Yatra

 Open for people between the age group of 18 and 70, the yatra can be done on foot or the voyage can be performed using 4500 CC Land Cruisers, luxury AC buses and helicopters.
-In 2014, the yatra started in the month of May and will go on till September.
 To pre-book, one can either go through the Ministry of External Affairs (there is a selection process for the same) or through a private tour operator in Nepal/Tibet.
-The complete yatra including medical check-up (in Delhi) can take 10 to 30 days.
+The complete yatra including a medical check-up (in Delhi) can take 10 to 30 days.

 After the difficult trek to reach Mount Kailash, pilgrims are then required to circumambulate the peak of the mountain.
 This walking around in clockwise or anti-clockwise direction is known as parikrama.
 For those who cannot do it on foot (since it usually takes 3 days), there is an option of hiring a yak or a pony.

-The highest fresh water lake in the world, at the height of 4500 metres, Lake Mansarovar stands at the foot of the sacred Mount Kailash.
-Located in Tibet, it’s considered the holiest lakes in Asia and is an important part of the yatra.
+The highest freshwater lake in the world, at a height of 4500 metres, Lake Mansarovar stands at the foot of the sacred Mount Kailash.
+Located in Tibet, it’s considered as one of the holiest lakes in Asia and is an important part of the yatra.
 This lake is also believed to change colours.
 While it is clear blue near the shores, it changes to an emerald green colour towards the centre.
 The lake looks absolutely stunning in moonlight.

 Other Major Attractions